TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 1.md

 ### Pinging Linux & Windows Machines

 Before you can ping the windows server, you need to create a rule to allow ICMP (Internet Control Message Protocols) ping requests to go through.
-In order to do that, you need to open the powershell command line as an administrator and type in the following commands: <br>
+In order to do that, you need to open the powershell command line as an administrator and type in the following commands:

+*<b>REMINDER</b>: Whenever you access powershell to make changes to the system, make sure you launch it as an administrator (if you installed Windows Server as CLI-only it will auto-launch powershell as an admin)*
 ```powershell
 netsh
 advfirewall firewall